saguilarDevel/schc-sigfox/docs/Tutorial-5-test-end-to-end.md

 ![callback-example-bidir](images/sigfox-callback-configuration-example-bidir.png)

 Check the Logs of the GFC.

 ![logview-example-bidir](images/sigfox-callback-configuration-example-bidir-GCF-response.png)

+In the logs, the data received can be found and also the response that is sent back to the Sigfox Cloud.

+Now the LoPy4 is sending and receiving messages from the GCF using the Sigfox Radio Network.
+The followings steps is to modify (or create a new) GCF that contains the SCHC receiver.
+Similarly, the LoPy4 code needs to the changed to run the SCHC sender.